← All essays

 The other half of the project was agentic coding.

-So I moved the iteration loop into code.
+So I moved the loop into code.
 The agents helped build the local generator, plugin HTML, tests, asset paths, and docs around it.
-TRMNL stayed the target display, but the fast feedback loop lived in the repo.
+TRMNL stayed the target display.
+The repo became the workshop.

-That made a huge difference.
+That made the project feel sane.
 The image model handled visual candidates.
 The coding agents handled the boring glue.
 I got to keep steering.

 At first, one character was enough.
 A dragon can carry a lot of charm.